curl/curl/docs/CONTRIBUTE.md

  - ... code coverage doesn't shrink drastically

 If the pull-request fails one of these tests, it will show up as a red X and you are expected to fix the problem.
-If you don't understand whan the issue is or have other problems to fix the complaint, just ask and other project members will likely be able to help out.
+If you don't understand when the issue is or have other problems to fix the complaint, just ask and other project members will likely be able to help out.